Skip to Content

 diabetes, high blood pressure, and some cancers.

-lot of money on sports and activities that help keep you in shape, it's just as
+lot of money on sports and activities that help keep you in shape, but it's just as

 easy to get into shape and stay there without spending any money at all.